Code of Conduct

 This Code of Conduct Policy (the "Code ") applies to all staff (hereinafter referred to as "employees") of Point Park University (the "University").
 The Code applies to all employee decisions and activities within the scope of employment, or when representing the University in any capacity.
 A copy of the Code will be provided at orientations for new employees.
 Existing employees will be asked to review the Code each time it is amended, or at least annually.
 All University supervisors should be familiar with the requirements of the Code, and should encourage employees to apply the Code to their daily activities and decisions, and to seek guidance from the appropriate individuals when additional information or explanation is needed.

-Copies of the Code may be obtained from the Assistant Vice President of Human Resources.
+Copies of the Code may be obtained from the Vice President of Human Resources.
 The Code will also be referenced in any staff handbooks and can be found on the University's website.

 Purpose and Principles